University of Wuppertal: Campus

-All three campuses house specific parts of the University Library of Wuppertal, the main library at Campus Grifflenberg holds five specific libraries.
+All three campuses house specific parts of the University Library of Wuppertal; the main library at Campus Grifflenberg holds five specific libraries.

 From 2004 until 2010, the University of Wuppertal was home to the second supercomputer at a German university.
 ALiCEnext, the supercomputer, was designed as a cluster and consisted of 512 so-called Blades.
 ALiCEnext was used in the field of elementary particle physics, applied computer science, astro-particle physics and experimental high energy physics.

+Study

+The University of Wuppertal (Bergische Universität Wuppertal) provides degree programs in accordance with the structure of the German higher education system.
+Academic instruction is organized across multiple faculties.